ps2gg/ps2.gg/docs/Workflow.md

 ## 4) Sprint review

 When all issues are completed, we take a look back at what everyone has accomplished, where we are now, and what can be done next.<br>
-This is typically the time where we ship features to production too, so we can discuss the feedback we gained from our users too.
+This is typically the time where we ship features to production too, so we can discuss the feedback we gained from our users as well.

 <br>